ritesh99rakesh/gsocProposal/SymPy.md

 * Preparation for Final Phase Evaluation Submission Deadline which is on August 26.
 This includes code-formatting, completing documentation and solving unknown bugs.
 * I will write a blog post recounting my experience and work during the whole project.
-* If time is left, then I can work on implementation of functions like quantile, median, mode and supporting integration.
+* If time is left, then I can work on the implementation of functions like quantile, median, mode and supporting integration.

 ***